stigpaulsberg/Genome-4/Content/Chapter_3/questions-to-answer.md

 ### Why were the sequencing projects not started earlier?

+The project is very costly, and there was debate on how to do it and also why

 ### What is the reason for that some species have a high number of chromosomes?